scipy.interpolate.

 Legacy

 This class is considered legacy and will no longer receive updates.
-This could also mean it will be removed in future SciPy versions.
+While we currently have no plans to remove it, we recommend that new code uses more modern alternatives instead.
 Rbf is legacy code, for new usage please use RBFInterpolator instead.

 Parameters: